YueLiPicasso/intro_ocaml/README.md

 ### Installing OCanren

 Basically, following the instructions given on the OCanren [repo](https://github.com/JetBrains-Research/OCanren).
-To make OCanren available system-wide, further run the command `make install` from the OCanren diectory.
+To make OCanren available system-wide, further run the command `make install` from the OCanren source diectory.

 Avoid using `sudo`: mixing `make` and `sudo make` during installation may cause problems with locating packages: if any such problem occurs, run `ls -l` under the OCanren directory to see, e.g., if the `_build` folder is created as root, and if so remove it and `make clean` then `make` followed by `make install`.